Best Sea Kayaks

 This kayak by Sea Eagle easily makes its home on the lakes, open sea waters, and calmer rivers.
 While it lacks some maneuverability, it is one of the most stable inflatable kayaks on the market today.

-The hull of your kayak is your first line of defense against the open ocean, the various animals that you might encounter, and changes in temperature and weather conditions over time.
+The hull of your kayak is your first line of defense against the open ocean, the various animals that you might encounter, changes in temperature and weather conditions over time, as well as the current all have an effect on the Kayaks performance.
 So the construction details of the hull can be very important in determining the overall seaworthiness of the kayak in question.

-For the most part, modern kayaks have hulls that are either hard shell or inflatable in design, with a few ones that are a hybrid between the two, such as the Advanced Elements Advanced Frame Kayak.
-The hard shell kayaks usually consist of either molded resin plastic materials, or lightweight polyethylene or fiberglass material.
-The inflatable kayaks are usually created using rip stop PVC material that have multiple layers to help prevent puncturing or tearing.
+For the most part, modern kayaks have hulls that are either a hard shell or inflatable in design, with a few that are a hybrid between the two, such as the Advanced Elements Advanced Frame Kayak.
+The hard shell kayaks usually consist of either molded resin plastic materials or lightweight polyethylene or fiberglass material.
+The inflatable kayaks are usually created using ripstop PVC material that has multiple layers to help prevent puncturing or tearing.

 The material that is used to make the hull of the kayak is usually an indication of the overall toughness and durability of the kayak as a whole.
 For the most part, these kayaks were well designed and used materials that could easily withstand the average amount of abuse dished out by novice and expert kayakers alike.